SDAllouche/resource-reservation-app/README.md

 ## Introduction

-The aim of this project is to create a distributed system based on micro-services.This application allows to manage and automate the process of vehicle infractions following speed overruns detected by automatic radars.
-The system consists of three micro-services :
+We want to create an application based on a micro-service architecture that allows you to manage reservations regarding resources.
+Each reservation concerns a single resource.
+The system consists of three technical micro-services to be set up are:
-- Registration Service : allows to manage vehicles and their owners.
+- The Gateway service based on Spring cloud Gateway
+- The Discovery service based on Eureka Server Discovery
+- The configuration service based on Spring cloud config</br>

+And two other micro-services :
-- Radar Service : allows to manage radars.
+- Ressource Service : which allows you to manage ressources, a resource is defined by its id, its name, its type (MATERIEL_INF0, MATERIEL_AUDIO_VUSUEL)
-- Violation Service : manage the cars violations that detected by radars.
+- Reservation Service : that allows you to manage reservations made by people a reservation is defined by its id, its name, its context, its date, its duration.
+Each reservation is made by one person.
+A person is defined by its id, name, email and function.

 ## Outils
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)